Hypervideo: History

 HotVideo was an implementation of this kind of hypervideo, developed at IBM's China Research Laboratory in 1996.
 Navigation to associated resources was accomplished by clicking on a dynamic object in a video.
 In 1997, a project of the MIT Media Lab's Object-Based Media Group called HyperSoap further developed this concept.
 It was a short soap opera program in which a viewer could click with an enhanced remote control on objects in the video to find information on how they could be purchased.
-The company Watchpoint Media was formed in order to commercialize the technology involved, resulting in a product called Storyteller oriented towards interactive television.
+The company Watchpoint Media was formed to commercialize the technology involved, resulting in a product called Storyteller oriented towards interactive television.

 Illustrating the progression to hypervideo from hypertext, Storyspace, a hypertext writing environment, employs a spatial metaphor for displaying links.
 It utilizes 'writing spaces', generic containers for content, which link to other writing spaces. in 1996 HyperCafe, a popular experimental prototype of hypervideo, made use of this tool to create "narrative video spaces".
 It was developed as an early model of a hypervideo system, placing users in a virtual cafe where the user dynamically interacts with the video to follow different conversations.

-In 1997, the Israeli software firm Ephyx Technologies released a product called v-active, one of the first commercial object based authoring system for hypervideo.
+In 1997, the Israeli software firm Ephyx Technologies released a product called v-active, one of the first commercial object-based authoring systems for hypervideo.
 This technology was not a success though: Ephyx changed its name to Veon in 1999, at which time it shifted focus away from hypervideo to the provision of development tools for web and broadband content.